-- Recipients are strongly encouraged to begin developing their Environmental Assessment as soon as the grant is accepted. - Recipients are encouraged to use qualified experts and contractors to assist them with meeting the requirements of their Environmental SACs if they do not have the expertise inhouse. - The costs associated with hiring experts and contractors are an allowable use of BTOP grant funds. - The use of a professional who meets the Secretary of the Interior's Professional Qualification Standards for Historic Preservation is required for any historic preservation work resulting from Section 106 consultation. - Complete route, site selection and engineering design sufficient to establish a proposed action that can be evaluated under NEPA. - Consult with regulatory agencies early and often (e.g. SHPO, FWS, ACOE, etc).
+- Recipients are strongly encouraged to begin developing their Environmental Assessment as soon as the grant is accepted. - Recipients must use qualified experts to meet the requirements of their Environmental SACs. - The costs of hiring experts and contractors is an allowable use of BTOP grant funds. - The use of a professional who meets the Secretary of the Interior's Professional Qualification Standards for Historic Preservation is required for any historic preservation work resulting from Section 106 consultation. - Qualified biologists are required to support development of biological resource sections in the EA, and consultations with the FWS. - Complete route, site selection, and engineering design sufficient to establish a proposed action that can be evaluated under NFPA. - Consult with regulatory agencies early and often (e.g. SHPO, FWS, ACOE, etc).